-While engaging in this position, the male may use his arms to hold himself up or rest his whole weight against his female partner.
-He may also straddle the woman’s legs, in a variation sometimes called the “starfish,” to restrict her movements and increase friction.
+While engaging in this position, the penetrating partner may use their arms to hold themselves up or rest their whole weight on top of their partner.
+The penetrating partner may also straddle the receiver’s legs, in a variation sometimes called the “starfish,” to increase friction.

-The man controls the depth, force, and pace of the sexual encounter in the male-superior position, although the woman can intensify the sensations by pushing back against the mattress or moving her pelvis from side to side.
+The penetrating partner controls the depth, force, and pace of the sexual encounter in the male-superior position, although the receiver can intensify the sensations by pushing back against the mattress or moving their pelvis from side to side.